strongqa/howitzer/GETTING_STARTED.md

 ```

 ## Data Generators ##

 [[Back To Top]](#jump-to-section)

-Data generator allows to generate some data structures like User and store it to own Memory storage
+The Data generator allows generating data structures (e.g. User) and store the data in its own Memory storage.

-### Data Storage ###
+## Data Storage ##

-Data Storage is simple key value storage, which uses namespaces (for example, :user, :sauce, etc).
+The Data Storage is a simple key value storage that uses namespaces (e.g. :user, :sauce, etc.).

 This module has next methods:
+The module supports the following methods:

 Method                                      |  Description
 :------------------------------------------:|:--------------------------------------------------:
-|  DataStorage.store(ns,key,value)          | Adds data to storage, where ns - uniq namespace name
+|  DataStorage.store(ns,key,value)          | Adds data to the storage, where ns is a unique namespace name.
-|  DataStorage::extract(ns, key=nil)        | Gets data from storage by namespace and key.
-If key is not specified, then it will returns all data from namespace
+|  DataStorage::extract(ns, key=nil)        | Gets data from the storage by a namespace and a key.
+If a key is not specified, it will return all data from the namespace.
-|  DataStorage::clear_ns(ns)                | Removes namespace with data
+|  DataStorage::clear_ns(ns)                | Removes a namespace with the data.
-|  DataStorage::clear_all_ns(exception_list=SPECIAL_NS_LIST)| Removes all namespaces except special namespaces provided as array
+|  DataStorage::clear_all_ns(exception_list=SPECIAL_NS_LIST)| Removes all namespaces except special namespaces provided as an array.

 **Example:**
 ```ruby